pws3141/thesisCode/README.md

 In this section we include the code to obtain a quadratic spline given some seasonal means.

-## Forecasting
+## Ch3: Forecasting

-Here we include the code that produces point forecast and prediction intervals for realisations from Ornstein-Uhlenbeck processes, and from block-average Ornstein-Uhlenbeck processes.
+Here we include the code that produces an example of point forecast and prediction intervals for a realisation from Ornstein-Uhlenbeck process.
+We also include the code used to calculate one-step-ahead point forecasts and prediction intervals for block-average Ornstein-Uhlenbeck processes.

 # Part II: Application